2.1 What is malware for?

 Worms continue to represent a major threat, as shown by the case of the Conficker Worm of 2008.

-In 2008, Microsoft Windows computers began being infected by an advanced worm called Conficker (also known as Downup, Downadup, and Kido), which spread when users shared files, either over networks or via USB flash memory drives.
+In 2008, Microsoft Windows computers began being infected by an advanced worm called Conficker, which spread when users shared files, either over networks or via USB flash memory drives.
 The malware disabled important security features, such as antivirus software and automated update systems and blocked users from downloading fixes.
 At the same time, Conficker would exploit a weakness in Microsoft’s server software to infect computers on the same network.

 Conficker became the fastest-spreading malware known then, eventually being found in almost every country.
-It had infected up to ten million computers.
 Conficker outbreaks were reported from (among others) the armed forces of the UK, France and Germany, as well as the British House of Commons and UK police forces.
 In the US, Conficker’s impact was sufficiently serious that the Department of Homeland Security set up a Conficker Working Group of security experts tasked with creating strategies that could be used against similar outbreaks in the future.

 Although Conficker caused a great deal of nuisance, it did not appear to do any actual harm to data, however, the program could have delivered other malware that would have attacked users.
 In many ways, Conficker was a harbinger of the advanced criminal malware – such as Cryptolocker – that is a major threat to today’s users.